-- 92. The Claimants will rely in support of their contention that Trinity Mirror/MGN has deliberately sought to lie and conceal its wrongdoing on the following, namely that: - (a) The Legal Department and/or Board knew that these unlawful activities were habitual and widespread at the time and not only failed to stop them but deliberately avoided taking proper steps to investigate the full extent of such activities. - (b) Instead they sought to conceal the wrongdoing, including by settling legal claims or complaints brought against MGN in relation to various contentious articles published in its newspaper titles in the period 2001 to 2011 in order to avoid exposure of the unlawful activities of their journalists. - (c) Further, the Legal Department and/or Board deliberately settled David Brown's Employment Tribunal proceedings in 2007, despite the weakness of his claim, in order to avoid his evidence of widespread unlawfulness being heard in the Tribunal and so as to conceal their wrongdoing from the public. - (d) The Board knowingly lied to or misled the Leveson Inquiry in 2011 and 2012 by concealing or falsely denying the involvement of MGN journalists in unlawful activities such as voicemail interception or the unlawful obtaining of information by private investigators. - (e) The Board knowingly lied to or misled the public by putting out press or market statements in which it deliberately sought to create the clear and false impression, as the Board and/or Legal Department knew, that none of MGN's journalists had been or were involved in unlawful activities such as voicemail interception or the unlawful obtaining of information by private investigators.
+- 92. The Claimants will rely in support of their contention that Trinity Mirror/MGN has deliberately sought to lie and conceal its wrongdoing on the following, namely that: - (a) As demonstrated by paragraphs 10 to 91 above (and particularly David Grigson's admission quoted in paragraph 89 above, the Garry Flitcroft episode described in paragraphs 30 to 38 above and the markings by Mr Partington on David Brown's Witness Statement referred to in paragraph 69 above), the Legal Department and Board knew that these unlawful activities were habitual and widespread at the time and not only failed to stop them but failed to investigate the full extent of such activities. - (b) Instead they sought to conceal the wrongdoing, including by settling legal claims or complaints brought against MGN in relation to various contentious articles published in its newspaper titles in the period 2001 to 2011 in order to avoid exposure of the unlawful activities of their journalists. - (c) Further, the Legal Department (on behalf of MGN and either on its own by using its authority to settle claims up to a certain value with subsequent notification to Mr Vickers, or with the express approval of Mr Vickers and thus the Board) and/or the Board deliberately settled David Brown's Employment Tribunal proceedings in 2007, despite the weakness of his claim, in order to avoid his evidence of widespread unlawfulness being heard in the Tribunal and so as to conceal their wrongdoing from the public. - (d) The Board knowingly lied to or misled the Leveson Inquiry in 2011 and 2012 by concealing or falsely denying the involvement of MGN journalists in unlawful activities such as voicemail interception or the unlawful obtaining of information by private investigators. - (e) The Board knowingly lied to or misled the public by putting out press or market statements in which it deliberately sought to create the clear and false impression, as the Board and Legal Department knew, that none of MGN's journalists had been or were involved in unlawful activities such as voicemail interception or the unlawful obtaining of information by private investigators.